ruiwangdt/ruiwangdt.github.io/content/publication/hu-2025-uncertain/index.md

 ---
-title: 'From Uncertain to Safe: Conformal Fine-Tuning of Diffusion Models for Safe PDE Control'
+title: From Uncertain to Safe: Conformal Fine-Tuning of Diffusion Models for Safe PDE Control
 authors:
 - Peiyan Hu
 - Xiaowei Qian